 4. Premium Laser Bonding Solutions Support Various Types of Metal

 When working with metal-based projects, it’s important to ensure that your laser bond solution supports the specific metal that you’re working on.
 Many of the high-quality solutions on the market today support materials such as glass, ceramic, and metals like stainless steel, brass, aluminum, copper, titanium, tin, nickel, and many others.
 Unfortunately, many of the lower-grade solutions simply do not support a wide variety of materials, or are only effective on certain materials and less effective on some of the materials they claim to support.
 Check the application instructions as well as customer insight and feedback to ensure the laser bond solution you’re looking for works well with the given material of your project.

 5. High-End Laser Bonding Solutions Provide Laser Engraving Limits & Parameters

-Lastly, check that your laser bonding material provides engraving values for the power, speed, and DPI/PPI parameters for different materials.
+Lastly, check that your laser bond material provides engraving values for the power, speed, and DPI/PPI parameters for different materials.
 These parameters are vital when operating your CO2 laser engraver.
-Setting the power, speed, or DPI/DSS too high for a given material can result in a damaged or ruined project - regardless of the chosen laser bonding solution.
-So, before jumping into that metal project with your chosen laser bonding material, ensure you have access to these material-specific specs provided by your laser bond material user guide.
+Setting the power, speed, or DPI/DSS too high for a given material can result in a damaged or ruined project - regardless of the chosen laser bond solution.
+So, before jumping into that metal project with your chosen laser bond material, ensure you have access to these material-specific specs provided by your laser bond material user guide.